HuwSy/docker-transmission-alpine/README.md

 chattr -R +C /home/transmission
 ```

+Run the container.
-Run the container, minimal options even config volume is optional
+With minimal options even config volume is optional.
+But if you want to adjust the scripts then map the config and make new files and update settings accordingly
 ```
 docker run -d \
     --name transmission \